teerth08/LLow_power_Approximate_Recursive_Multipliers/README.md

 The reason why SSIM and PSNR are differnet because we don't know which EXACT IMAGE THE PAPER USED.

+A VIDEO DEMO OF HOW ( NVIDIA CUDA -> IMAGE SHARPENING WORKFLOW ) ; Or SOME VIDEO DEMO

 ## 8x8 Design ( 4 Novel Approaches )